hannibal002/SkyHanni/docs/tutorials/graph_network.md

 - A new node at the current location gets added (like if you have no node selected).
 - A new edge (connection) between the selected node and the newly created node gets added.

 If you press the **Select Nearest Node** after creating a new node, you can move around and just keep pressing the add and select keys to quickly create a new line of nodes in the world.

 #### Adding and Deleting Edges

-When you press **Connect Key** (by default `C`), you create a connection between the selected node (green) and the next closest node (yellow).
+When pressing **Connect Key** (by default `C`), a connection between the selected node (green) and the next closest node (yellow) gets created.
-When you press **Connect Key** again, the edge gets deleted.
+Press **Connect Key** again to delete the edge.
 The normal edge color is blue, the edge between the selected and the nearest node is red.

 #### Moving a Node